Thousands of people will take to the streets for Pride celebrations this month, which means arrests will occur.

-When you are arraigned, the judge’s goal is to determine whether you are a danger to the community and whether you are a flight risk.
-If you are unlikely to harm anyone but likely to show up for your court date, you will probably be granted reasonable bail.
+During your arraignment, the judge’s goal is to determine whether you are a danger to the community or a flight risk.
+If you are unlikely to harm anyone but likely to show up for your court date, your bail will probably be reasonable.

 For individuals who live paycheck to paycheck, posting bail may mean the difference between paying rent that month or finding themselves and their family members out on the street.

-Of course, staying in jail until your court date is always an option.
-You also have the constitutional right to a speedy trial and if you remain incarcerated, the judge will do his or her best to schedule your trial quickly.
-“Quickly” though, is another subjective word.
+Of course, you can always stay in jail until your court date.
+You also have the constitutional right to a speedy trial; if you remain incarcerated, the judge will do their best to schedule your test quickly.
+“Quickly,” though, is another subjective word.

-While remaining in jail isn’t necessarily a death sentence, for some individuals, it can be a dangerous proposition.
-Transgender woman, Layleen Xtravaganza Cubilette-Polanco, was found dead at Rikers Island after she was unable to post bail and was put into “restrictive housing” (similar to solitary confinement) despite the fact that her epilepsy was “well known” to the Department of Corrections.
-She was placed in this type of cell after assaulting a fellow incarcerated individual.
+Transgender woman, Layleen Xtravaganza Cubilette-Polanco, was found dead at Rikers Island after she was unable to post bail and was put into “restrictive housing” (similar to solitary confinement) even though her epilepsy was “well known” to the Department of Corrections.
+For some, being in jail is a dangerous proposition, even if it isn’t necessarily a death sentence.
 However, it does beg the question, what precipitated the assault?

-Jail is a rather judgmental and unforgiving environment, and this proves even more true for members of the LGBTQ community.
-If you are unable to afford bail for yourself or for an incarcerated family member, please consider speaking with a bail bondsman.
+Jail is a rather judgmental and unforgiving environment, proving even more true for members of the LGBTQ community.
+Please consider speaking with a bail bond agent if you cannot afford bail for yourself or an incarcerated family member.

 Will a Bail Bondsman Post my Bail